 Solution #21 proposes that NRF uses the information in the NF Service Consumer's certificate to base its authorization decision on.

 Solution #22 proposes that the NRF uses the information in the NF Service Consumer's certificate and additional information in the NF profile as basis for its authorization decision.
-Mandating of NF instance ID being part of the certificate profile is a pre-condition to not run into interoperability issues
+Mandating of NF instance ID being part of the certificate profile is a pre-condition to not run into interoperability issues.

-Solution #26 proposes NFc authorization by NRF is done using the existing profile information (Oauth client profile only or if available NFp profile).
+Solution #26 proposes NFc authorization by NRF is done using the existing profile information ( OAuth 2.0 client profile only or if available NFp profile).